Reviews You Can Rely On

 Analysis and Test Results

-Despite an increasingly digitized world, some institutions still use paper documents to communicate important information.
-That's where a scanner comes in, allowing you to digitize the vital information on those scattered scraps into an easily organizable, searchable, and savable format.
-Since scanning is an essential and annoying task, we focused most of our scoring on how well and quickly each model can digitize documents.
-If you're not sure how to narrow down the options here, we outline the most important features to look for and how to ensure a scanner aligns with your daily usage expectations.
+Despite existing in an increasingly digitized world, many people and institutions still prefer paper documents to communicate important information.
+That's where a scanner comes in, allowing you to digitize vital information into an easily organized, searchable, and more secure format.
+Scanning may be essential, but it is hardly anyone's favorite task, so I focused most of our scoring on how well and quickly each model can digitize documents, leaving you free to do more important (or more fun) activities.
+I weighed scan quality even more heavily, keeping in mind the importance of professionalism in a business setting and picture-perfect clarity for artists and photographers.
+If you're not sure where to start when narrowing down the options, I outline the most important features to look for in a document scanner and how to ensure a scanner aligns with your daily usage expectations.
+Below, I go into our testing metrics and the performance of different models.

 What's the Best Value?

-When it comes to digitizing documents, you're mostly paying for two things: speed and scan quality.
-High-priced models like the Fujitsu iX1600 ScanSnap or Fujitsu Fi-8170 get crystal clear text and can tear through pages in a flash.
-A more inexpensive model like the Canon ImageFormula R40 or the Brother DS-640 can still provide impressive scan quality at slower speeds.
-The Epson Perfection V39 II offers a reasonable value for scanning photos, but you again sacrifice the ability to scan long documents.
+When it comes to digitizing documents, you're mostly paying for two things: scan quality and speed.
+High-priced models like the Fujitsu iX1600 ScanSnap or Epson FastFoto FF-680W get crystal clear text and can tear through pages in a flash.
+A more inexpensive model like the Canon ImageFormula R40 or the Epson WorkForce ES-60W can still provide impressive scan quality at slower speeds.
+The Epson Perfection V600 offers a reasonable value for scanning photos, but you again sacrifice the ability to scan long documents efficiently.

 Credit: Matt Lighthart